 For reservations and information about program fees, contact our Education Director.

-The Garden currently offers several patch programs for Girl Scouts from grades K-5.
-Click on the links below to view the various patch programs available.
+The Garden currently offers a patch program for Girl Scouts from grades K-5.
+Click the link below to view the WOW patch programs information.

 School groups may arrange a self-guided visit at no charge by contacting the education department.
 Supervision guidelines and the date you intend to visit will be discussed when you call.

 Private, docent-led adult and family tours can be arranged for $5.00 per person.
 A free docent-led tour is offered each Saturday at 10:30 am.
 Meet at the Garden’s main entrance.

 For individuals who may have difficulty navigating the terrain of the Garden, we offer a Special Access Tour in our Verbeck Shuttle on the third Sunday of the month at 9:30 am.
 BY RESERVATION ONLY PLEASE.